-HSU graduates have an excellent record of acceptance into the top graduate schools in the country, as well as directly starting careers in a variety of wide-ranging and growing biological fields.
-Students interested in health-related professions should refer also to Pre-Professional Health Programs in the HSU catalog.
+Humboldt graduates have an excellent record of acceptance into the top graduate schools in the country, as well as directly starting careers in a variety of wide-ranging and growing biological fields.
+Students interested in health-related professions should refer also to Pre-Professional Health Programs in the Humboldt catalog.

 - Diverse faculty committed to undergraduate education and mentorship.